koraykarakus/steemnova-1.8-x/README.md

 * Theme update: Galaxy of Wars shipyard page is updated and visual problems solved

 * Theme update:Galaxy of Wars technologies page is updated and visual problems solved

+* Galaxy page change with keyboard stroke is possible, Galaxy page refresh does not show form submit alert

+* Bug fix : MissionCaseSpy can be used in all themes

+* visual bug fixed related to body length for Epic Blue XIII Theme